jackyzha0/jackyzha0.github.io/content/posts/context-collapse.md

 Different social contexts call for different social behaviours, and that's ok.

 *Special thanks to Anson, Ivan, Rishi, Joss, Jasmine, Kat, and Anh for helping read over and edit this piece!
-Wouldn't be possible without y'all :)*